During our stay in Zermatt, we decided to hike the 5 Lakes Hike in Zermatt, also known as the 5-Seenweg.

 These are some impressive numbers but after reading them, I still had no idea if I’d be fit enough to do it.
 If you hike from Blauherd to Sunnegga, you mostly walk downhill because you start at almost the highest point.
 Only in the end you’ll have to climb back up.

 If you start in the morning, you’ll have the sun in your back for most part of the route and you face the Matterhorn for the duration of the hike.
 We did come across some people hiking the other way around.

 So why did I have such a hard time to decide if I’d hike the 5-Seenweg or not?
 Well, being overweight and in terrible shape, I didn’t want to put myself in any danger hiking at high altitude without a way to return.

 In Lugano, we hiked down the San Salvatore mountain which was an immense struggle for me.
-Hiking down on an unstable underground becomes more and more scarier to me.
+Hiking down on an unstable underground becomes scarier and scarier to me.
 It all started with my terrible adventure in the Colca Canyon and since then, I lost all confidence and move like a tortoise going down.
 I just don’t enjoy it.
-Hiking Cinque Terre was a challenge too although everyone says “anyone can do it”.
+Hiking Cinque Terre was a challenge too, although everyone says “anyone can do it”.

 Climbing up is less of a struggle for my body but I need to catch my breath every 5 steps so this goes even slower.
 All in all, a simple hike can be quite challenging for me.

 Add in my back problems and a painful knee and you have the recipe for a painful day.
 That morning I woke up with a head stuffed with snot, I just wanted to stay in bed and not hike in any mountains.